Join Succeed and Unlock £50 Credit Towards Any Immerse Programme

 Which UK University Has the Best Student Life?

-The UK University with the best student life is the University of St Andrews, according to the National Student Survey 2022.
-More than 89% of its final-year students give St Andrews the top rating for excellent learning quality and teaching experience.
+The UK University with the best student life is the University of St Andrews, according to the Complete University Guide 2024.
+More than 80% of its students give St Andrews the top rating for excellent learning quality and teaching experience.

 There you have it!
 You’re now better aware of the best universities for History UK.
 So whether you’re looking to study at St Andrew’s because of its top-notch academic experience or at Manchester because it’s one of the best cities to live in the world, we at Immerse Education wish you the best of luck!